-- How should I interpret my field test kit results?
+- Why did the lab results differ from my field test kit results?

-We take rush requests here at the lab, but only when the trial is coming up soon and the case has not been processed or in special circumstances.
-To get a rush put on a case, it requires a letter from the attorney requesting a rush and the date and time of the trial from the federal or county attorney is required.
+We take rush requests if the trial is coming up soon and the case has not yet been processed.
+To get a rush put on a case, a letter sent to the lab indicating the date of the trial from the federal or county attorney is required.

-- What clandestine laboratory items are not accepted by the laboratory?
+- What clandestine laboratory items are not accepted?

 Containers with anhydrous ammonia are not accepted.
-Law enforcement is discouraged from submitting labeled containers of either muriatic acid or sulfuric acid.
-Similarly, law enforcement is discouraged from submitting acidic liquids or liquid/solid mixtures from unmarked containers and from used HCl generators.
-Law enforcement is also discouraged from submitting excessive numbers of coffee filters with residues.
-In such instances, a representative sampling of the group can be submitted and the remainder documented by photographs.
-Items, such as batteries and instant cold packs, that are factory sealed need not be submitted.
+Labeled containers of muriatic acid or sulfuric acid are discouraged.
+Similarly, acidic liquids or liquid/solid mixtures from unmarked containers and from used HCl generators are also discouraged.
+Items, such as batteries and instant cold packs that are factory sealed need not be submitted.
+If excessive numbers of coffee filters with residues are present, a representative sampling of the group can be submitted and the remainder documented by photographs.
 An inventory of pseudoephedrine tablets or empty tablet packaging can be submitted in lieu of the actual items.

-- How do I package clandestine laboratory items before submitting them to the laboratory?
+- How do I package clandestine laboratory items for submission to the lab?